peppelinux/pyMultiLDAP/README.md

 Difference between `.search` and `.get`:
 - *search* relyies on connection configuration and returns result as it come (raw);
-- *get* handles custom search filter and retrieve result as dictionary or json or ldif format.
+- *get* handles custom search filter and retrieve result as dictionary, json, ldif or python object format.
 It also apply rewrite rules.

 ````
 import copy